togostanza/togostanza/doc/Inter-stanza-Communication.md

 <pre><code>{{receivedData}}</code></pre>
 ```

-Nothing special, just fetch the URL passed to `params["data-url"]`.
+Nothing special, just fetch the URL passed to `this.params["data-url"]`.
 The `quux` stanza will be somewhat similar, so I'll skip it here.

 Wrap these `qux` and `quux` stanzas with `togostanza--data-container` and include `togostanza--data-source` in the container: